San Francisco graft trials: Ruef controls city contracts

 Many others followed suit, hiring him even when they had no need for his legal services.
 Company's payments to Ruef varied depending on the favor wanted, from a few thousand to hundreds of thousands of dollars.
 If you wanted a city permit or contract, you had to go through one man, Ruef.

+James L. Gallagher, Ruef's ally on the San Francisco Board of Supervisors.

 Ruef pocketed half and passed the balance to the Mayor and his ally on the Board of Supervisors, James L. Gallagher.
 Gallagher then divided the amount he received among their loyal Supervisors.
 When a decision needed to be made, Ruef would meet with the Supervisors privately beforehand and even suggest statements they might make to give the appearance of independent action.
 Schmitz ran for re-election in 1903 although the Union Labor Party still failed to win a majority of the Board of Supervisors.

 Supervisors seek payoffs

 Among the cases of graft was the Pacific Gas & Electric Company, who had completed consolidating the gas, light and power companies in San Francisco and in all of central California into a single entity.
 Frank G. Drum, one of the new company's largest stockholders, paid Ruef a confidential retainer of $1,000 a month.
-The Board of Supervisors, all members of the Union Labor party, had before the election called for rolling the gas rate from $1.00 per 1000 cubic feet back to 75¢.
+The Board of Supervisors, all members of the Union Labor Party, had before the election called for rolling the gas rate from $1.00 per 1000 cubic feet back to 75¢.
 On April 2, shortly before the Supervisors were to vote on the rate change, a fire destroyed a major electrical substation at 22nd Ave. and Georgia St. Ruef decided to seek an 85¢ rate, but several Supervisors wanted additional reasons to support the change.
 Ruef asked Drum for $20,000, which Drum delivered soon afterward in cash.
 The Supervisors approved an 85 cent gas rate, though some voted against the proposal.

 Another instance was a group of investors led by William H. Crocker, son of Big Four Charles Crocker and president of The Crocker Bank.
 They organized the Parkside Realty Co. in July, 1905, and assembled a 400 acre parcel of land on the western edge of the city, five blocks across and 20 blocks long, stretching to within a block and a half of the Pacific Ocean.
 Before they could begin building homes, they needed approval for a streetcar franchise.
 They wanted to build a mile-long streetcar line that connected to the existing United Railroad's line on the south side of Golden Gate Park.
 The extension would allow residents of the future subdivision to easily travel to the city center.